NCOSS Advocacy Toolkit for 2023 NSW Policy Platform: recording & resources

 Please click on the links below for event resources.

 - A publicly available recording of NCOSS and CREATE Foundation's presentations is HERE.

 - For Australian Public Affairs' (Nick Trainor's) content, you may email Nick HERE.

-3) Links to resources that were shared by participants
+Links that were shared by participants

 - WESTIR Census 2021 Topic Papers (Greater Western Sydney data by LGA)